DolphDev/pynationstates/readme.md

     pip install nationstates

-The NS module usually updates weekly to biweekly to either fix bugs or to add features.
+The NS module usually updates monthly to either fix bugs or to add features.

 #####Examples